Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Maintain clear communication channels between L1 and L2 teams

 Tiffany further highlighted the need for open channels of communication between the teams receiving tickets and the teams resolving them.
-So do your best to mitigate tension between teams, reduce toxicity where you can, and encourage a team-first attitude.
+So do your best to mitigate tension between them, reduce toxicity where you can, and encourage a team-first attitude.

 “So let’s imagine a case is created and then probably triaged by an L-1 team to review and assess.
 Once the work order goes ahead, they start scheduling someone to go on site or address the ticket virtually.
 That’s a tier two team.
 They’re highly specialized, better trained; it could be an escalation team or a team with more experience.